AFC Asian Cup: West Asian domination (1964–1988)

 After Hong Kong and South Korea hosted the two first editions, Israel was chosen as host of the 1964 AFC Asian Cup.
 Using the same format of the two previous editions, this tournament only had four teams and played in one single group to determine the champions.
 Israel eventually topped the tournament ahead of India with three wins.
 The format was updated to five teams in 1968 before it was expanded to six teams in 1972 and 1976.

 The tournament became the preserve of Iran who won three consecutive tournaments in 1968, 1972 and 1976, with Iran hosting the former and the latter.
 Iran remains as the only national team in Asia to have won three consecutive Asian Cups.
 The 1972 final was notable as it was the first Asian Cup to use the group stage-knockout phase format, which was followed in the subsequent tournaments with some alternation.
 Israel was expelled from the AFC in 1972 due to the Arab–Israeli conflict.

+In 1976, China was enabled to take part in the competition after the dispute between the People's Republic and the Republic of China (Taiwan) as to who the legitimate successor to China was reached a settlement with the United Nations' General Assembly Resolution 2758.
+The ROC ceased to be referred to as such and began being called Chinese Taipei, whereas the PRC was granted the right to compete under the name of China.
+On their debut, the Dragon Team finished in third place.

 From 1980 to 1988, the number of teams taking part expanded to ten, but West Asian countries continued their domination in the 1980s with Kuwait becoming the first Arab country to win the championship in 1980 held at home soil, beating South Korea 3–0 in the final.
 Saudi Arabia, after an initial poor start, began to emerge as the country qualified, then won two consecutive Asian trophies in 1984 and 1988, overcoming both China and South Korea.
 Both tournaments were Saudi Arabia's debuts in any major competitions.